 - Multiple distressed or vacant properties on one street

-- More than a few businesses that are permanently closed in the business district
+- More than a few businesses that are permanently closed

-2. Identify Comparable Properties
+5. Identify Comparable Properties

 - Condition: Needs to fall in the same category, such as updated, original, distressed, etc.

-- Amenities: Similar amenities in the unit and building; if not, then you can adjust for them
+- Amenities: Similar amenities in the unit and building; if not, then you can adjust for them.

 - Days on market (DOM): If a property has been sitting on the market for over 60 days, then it may be priced too high or have some type of flaw.
-You can generally adjust the price down by about 5%, depending on the reason the DOM is so high
+You can generally adjust the price down by about 5%, depending on the reason the DOM is so high.

-After you find out the price per square foot of the comps, average them together to get the average price per square foot.
-For example, if the prices per square foot of three comps are $2.50, $3.00 and $2.80, add them up and divide by 3 to get the average price per square foot ($2.50 + $3.00 + $2.80 = $8.30, so $8.30 / 3 = $2.77). $2.77 is your average price per square foot for the rental area.
+After you find out the price per square foot of the comp properties, average them together to get the average price per square foot.
+For example, if the prices per square foot of three comps are $2.50, $3.00, and $2.80, add them up and divide by 3 to get the average price per square foot ($2.50 + $3.00 + $2.80 = $8.30, so $8.30 / 3 = $2.77). $2.77 is your average price per square foot for the rental area.

 There are generally two types of amenities:

-Familiarize Yourself with Occupancy & Vacancy Rates
+Occupancy & Vacancy Rates

 If occupancy rates are higher than 11%, you might want to decrease the average rent for the area.
 Conversely, if it’s a hot market with almost no vacancy rates, you might be able to charge slightly above average.